There are endless creative ideas for window treatments for your home décor projects but the basics types fall under three categories:

 - Combination (a blend of soft and hard window dressing)

-Its name and description says it all; they are soft window dressings and the materials used for them are generally fabrics and other forms of textiles that range from the soft and sheer light-weight materials like satin, silk, voile, and fine lace, to the more resilient, textured, and heavy-weight fabrics like damask, velvet, and brocade.
+Its name and the description says it all; they are soft window dressings and the materials used for them are generally fabrics and other forms of textiles that range from the soft and sheer light-weight materials like satin, silk, voile, and fine lace, to the more resilient, textured, and heavy-weight fabrics like damask, velvet, and brocade.

 6 Types of Soft Window Treatments